terri-yaki/ootd-generator/README.md

-# OOTD Generator
+# OOTD Generator 1.0.0.1

 ## Overview

-OOTD Generator is a minimal Flutter app that helps you generate a random outfit from your wardrobe items.
-The app allows you to manage clothing items, persist them using Hive, and generate an outfit with swipe effect.
-Outfits are generated in a fixed order: Top, Bottom, Footwear, and Accessory.
+OOTD Generator is a minimal Flutter app that helps generate a random outfit from your wardrobe.
+The app lets you manage clothing items, persist them using Hive, and generate an outfit in a fixed order (Top, Bottom, Footwear, and Accessory).
+The generated outfit is displayed with animated transitions and a chain swipe effect.

 ## Features

 - **Wardrobe Management**
-  - Add new clothing items with a photo, name, tags, and category.
+  - Add, edit, and delete clothing items with photo, name, tags, and category.
-  - Edit and delete existing clothing items with confirmation.
-  - Persistent storage via Hive (data is saved across app restarts).

 - **Outfit Generation**
   - Generates a random outfit in fixed order: Top, Bottom, Footwear, and Accessory.
-  - Displays the outfit with a staggered item tree.
-  - Each outfit item is clickable—tapping an item shows its details in a popup.
+  - Tapping an item shows its details in a popup window.

 - **Swipe Actions**
   - Swipe to dismiss the current outfit.
-  - Dragging one item moves the others.
   - Snackbar notifications on dismissal.

-- **Platform Support**
+- **Cross-Platform**
-  - Runs on Android, iOS and Desktop.
+  - Runs on Desktop, will release app on Android and iOS soon.
-  - Desktop window size configurable (using the `window_size` package, check main.dart).
+  - Desktop window size is configurable (using the `window_size` package).

 ## Installation